Criminal Liability -- 2009

 This litigation will now continue, but the case is being appealed to the Supreme Court.
 Major producers of electricity must go through lengthy and expensive governmental emission permitting procedures, and even when fully approved, plants will still be subject to suits challenging their emissions.
 This is an untenable situation that will lead to increased costs, conflicting court judgments and more expensive energy for manufacturers and the American public.

-Open Space Institute, Inc. v.
-American Electric Power Co.
+Open Space Inst., Inc. v.
+Am.
+Elec.
+Power Co.
 (2nd Circuit)

 Public nuisance from electric utilities